immich-app/immich/docs/docs/FAQ/Machine-Learning-FAQ.md

 On the other hand, Immich uses a thumbnail image created from the video in order to scan it for a face, if there is a face in the thumbnail image of the video, Immich will try to recognize a face in thumbnail.

 ### Does Immich have animal recognition?

 No.

+### The immich_model-cache volume takes up a lot of space, what could be the problem?

+If you installed several models and chose not to use some of them, it might be worth deleting the old models that are in immich_model-cache.

+To be able to do this you can run:

+- `docker run -it --rm -v immich_model-cache:/mnt ubuntu bash`
+- `cd mnt`
+- `ls`
+- and delete unused models with `rm -r <model_name>`.